Victoria A. Roberts

 Victoria Ann Roberts (born November 25, 1951) is a former United States district judge of the United States District Court for the Eastern District of Michigan.

 Education and career

 Roberts was born in Detroit, Michigan.
 She received her Bachelor of Arts from the University of Michigan in 1973, and her Juris Doctor from Northeastern University School of Law in 1977.
 Roberts was a research attorney for the Michigan Court of Appeals from 1976 to 1977, and was a legal research and writing teaching fellow at the Detroit College of Law from 1977 to 1978.
 She was in private practice in Michigan from 1977 to 1985.
 Roberts was an assistant United States attorney for the Eastern District of Michigan from 1985 to 1988, returning to private practice in Detroit from 1988 to 1998.
 She was general counsel for Mayor-elect Dennis Archer's transition team from 1993 to 1994.

+In 1996 Roberts became the first African-American woman president of the State Bar of Michigan.

 Federal judicial service

 On July 31, 1997, Roberts was nominated by President Bill Clinton to a seat on the United States District Court for the Eastern District of Michigan vacated by George La Plata who retired on August 3, 1996.
 She was unanimously confirmed by the United States Senate on June 26, 1998, and received her commission on June 29, 1998.
 She assumed senior status on February 25, 2021.
 Roberts retired from active service on September 1, 2023.